ZhangGe6/onnx-modifier/readme.md

   - Delete a single node.
   - Delete a node and all the nodes rooted on it.
   - Recover a deleted node.
-- [x] Rename the name of node inputs/outputs
+- [x] Rename the node inputs/outputs
 - [x] Rename the model inputs/outputs
 - [x] Edit the attribute of nodes
 - [x] Add new nodes (experimental)